martinholsen/SSQ-task/readme.txt

 To setup the project simply navigate out of the folder and type in the following command 'export FLASK_APP=project_name' or 'set FLASK_APP=project_name' if you are running this on windows.
 To run the project now simply run 'flask run' and it should work.

+## Flask SQLAlchemy DB

+In this project the database is manually created by opening inline python and executing two lines of code:
+"""
+from folder-/project-name import db, create_app
+db.create_all(app=create_app())
+"""